jerenner/T9BeamTestAna/README.md

 The runs are split to low (200--280 MeV), high (300--360 MeV) and p (>= 400 MeV) runs.

-Create a link name 'data' to a folded holding the TB ROOT files in name format as root_run_000153_0000_clean.root ** ln -s YOURPATHTODATA data
+Create a link name 'data' to a folded holding the TB ROOT files in name format as root_run_000153_0000_clean.root
+  -  ln -s YOURPATHTODATA data

-Running the waveform analysis, plotting and fitting for all momenta:
+Running the waveform analysis, plotting and fitting for all momenta: done by **./python/run_momenta.py**

 One has to specify whether really run (0/1), or just print the commands to choose from, or optionally not run but just fit by '0f'.
 Momentum range low/high/p must be specified, so e.g.:

  - python ./python/run_momenta.py 1 low     # run, make histos, fit the TOF; for low momenta